eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld-CXX/dds-cxx-hello-world-subscriber-source-code.md

 ```

 This example uses the polling mode to read or take data.
-Cyclone DDS offers _waitSet_ and _Listener_ mechanism to notify the application that data is available in their cache, which avoid polling the cache at a regular interval.
+Cyclone DDS offers _waitSet_ and _Listener_ mechanism to notify the application that data is available in their cache, which avoids polling the cache at a regular interval.
 The discretion of these mechanisms is beyond the scope of this document.

 All the entities that are created under the participant, such as the Data Reader Subscriber and Topic, are automatically deleted by middleware through the scoping mechanism.